 Panama got rid of one of the input jacks of the 5F1, which is fine, but they kept the 68K resistor, which is essentially the "Low Gain" input on Fender's amps.
 I changed this to 34K (okay, 33K) to duplicate the "High Gain" circuit of the 5F1.

 The L-Pad attenuator isn't very useful on this amp, and it does affect signal quality to the speaker.
-I disconnected it from the circuit (left it in the amp).
-The result is an improved tone (IMO).
+I disconnected it from the circuit and removed it from the amp.
+The result is improved tone (IMO).
 It also gave me a place to mount the FAT switch and the external speaker jack.

-The Panama Conquerer is a 5W combo amp made by Panama Guitars, in, you guessed it, Panama.
+The Panama Conqueror is a 5W combo amp made by Panama Guitars, in, you guessed it, Panama.
 The Amp is touted as being a tribute to the Fender Champ 5F1 circuit, but it is probably closer in circuit design to the 5F2 Princeton, since it has a tone control.
 Sells for less than $400; sometimes a lot less.
 I bought mine, new, for $250.

 The Conqueror is enclosed in a handsome Spanish Cedar and Palo Mora Cabinet with removable front grill.
 With 12" aged V30 driver as standard.

-The Conquerer is hand-wired on an eyelet board, and is well made and very beautiful, especially with the grill cloth removed to display the gorgeous tonewood baffle.
+The Conqueror is hand-wired on an eyelet board, and is well made and very beautiful, especially with the grill cloth removed to display the gorgeous tonewood baffle.